-How to determine if concrete was sealed with a water based or solvent based sealer:
+How to determine if concrete was sealed with a water-based concrete sealer or a solvent-based concrete sealer:

-Generally speaking, in most cases, a solvent based sealer can be applied to a surface previously sealed with a solvent based sealer; however, it cannot be applied over a surface previously sealed with a water-based product.
-If you previously applied a water based sealer and are now looking to seal with a solvent based sealer you need to remove the water based sealer since the solvents will eat or soften the existing water-based sealer, destroying both coatings.
-Water based sealers can be removed through chemical etching, aggressive pressure washing or mechanical scarification.
+Generally speaking, in most cases, a new solvent-based concrete sealer can be applied to a surface previously sealed with a solvent-based concrete sealer; however, it cannot be applied over a surface previously sealed with a water-based concrete sealer.
+If you previously applied a water-based concrete sealer and are now looking to seal with a solvent-based concrete sealer you need to remove the water-based concrete sealer since the solvents will eat or soften the existing water-based concrete sealer, destroying both coatings.
+Water-based concrete sealers can be removed through chemical etching, aggressive pressure washing or mechanical scarification.

 If you previously applied a solvent-based acrylic concrete sealer and are now looking to seal with a water-based acrylic sealer you need to remove the solvent-based acrylic sealer concrete since the water-based concrete sealer will be unable to properly adhere to the solvent-based concrete sealer.
 Start by removing any visible peeling and flaking and use a solvent-based stripper such as Xylene to remove the previous sealer.